d3k-Maps/SC-Notes/notes/OB2.md

 ## History

+### **v1.26**
+- Pinch Hitters can no longer use Special Bats that were set before the switch
+- Special Bats should no longer be cancelled out by natural hard hits
 - More Strafing Jets spawn if the enemy has 3 or less bases
 - Fixed a bug that allowed a player to own multiple Squad Resets
 - Fixed a bug that set minerals to 100 instead of adding them upon promotion